Dibbaaji/Dibbaaji/README.md

 Average pooling, self-Attention.
 The project attempts to reproduce the paper "Monitoring ICU Mortality Risk with A Long Short-Term Memory
 Recurrent Neural Network".
 This a final project for my computer science graduate program.

-I can be reached on ajifatou18@gmail.com
+I can be reached at ajifatou18@gmail.com

 ~Aji